duncancmt/fu/README.md

 [`airdrop.json`](./airdrop.json).
 There is a recommended donation/gratuity of 0.1 ETH that can be paid to [`deployer.duncancmt.eth`](https://etherscan.io/address/deployer.duncancmt.eth) (aka `0x3D87e294ba9e29d2B5a557a45afCb0D052a13ea6`).
+All donations will be locked forever as liquidity.
 There are no eligibility criteria.
 Whether or not you receive an airdrop is entirely contingent on the capricious and arbitrary whims of the authors.

 ![deployer.duncancmt.eth](img/deployer.duncancmt.eth.png)